Michelle Money & Boyfriend Mike Weir Share Thankful Message As They Update Fans On Her Daughter Brielle

 Michelle Money and her longtime boyfriend Mike Weir are thanking fans for their support and prayers following her teen daughter’s tragic skateboarding accident.

-One day after alerting fans that her 15-year-old daughter, Brielle, was on life support in the ICU of a Utah children’s hospital, The Bachelor alum and her pro golfer boyfriend shared the news that fans’ prayers are being heard.
-In a video posted to Instagram, Michelle and Mike Weir are seen at home as they sit on the couch to update fans on the situation.
+One day after alerting followers that her 15-year-old daughter, Brielle, was on life support in the ICU of a Utah children’s hospital, The Bachelor alum and her pro-golfer boyfriend shared the news that fans’ prayers are being heard.
+In a video posted to Instagram, Michelle and Mike Weir were at home as they sit on the couch to update everyone on the situation.

 Weir started out by saying that Michelle was able to come home to get some much-needed sleep – 12 hours worth — after camping out at the hospital all day on Monday.
 Only one parent is allowed to be at the hospital with Brielle due to the coronavirus pandemic, so Michelle likely switched places with her daughter’s father, Ryan Money, and headed home to rest.